easy to make, easy to spin

 print it, show it to your kid.

-Beloved LEGO nerds and LEGO enablers: print this picture, show it to your kid and let her rummage through the LEGO bins to find the seven, particular pieces.
+Beloved LEGO nerds and LEGO enablers: print this pdf, show it to your kid and let her rummage through the LEGO bins to find the seven, particular pieces.
 (Rummaging is part of the fun.
 Match the part to the pic: how many studs across and down?
 Brick or plate?)
 She can assemble the seven pieces as per the illustration.
 She can then add the letters.
 Voila: a LEGO dreidel.

 Should your bins not produce all these parts, just substitute.
 Four 2×2 bricks are Continue reading

 giant Hot Wheels track dreidel arena

 If you get crabby when dreidels fall off the table or roll under the sofa, a dreidel arena is key to a happy Hanukkah.
 An arena corrals the dreidels and (says the Montessori in me) defines the play space.
 And, if your dreidel play includes battles, an arena is a must: the sides keep dreidels in action longer and coax them back toward each other.